Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups

 For abelian symmetries, such a measurement is possible.
-In contrast, for non-abelian symmetries, where at least one higher-dimensional irrep exists, the condition $[P_i, U_g] = 0$ for all $g \in G$ does not restrict the measurement operators $P_i$ to rank-1 projectors.
+In contrast, for non-abelian symmetries, where at least one higher-dimensional irrep exists, the condition $[P_i, U_g] = 0$ for all $g \in G$ may not restrict the measurement operators $P_i$ to rank-1 projectors.
 In fact, for a symmetry $U_g$ containing a higher-dimensional irrep, there exists no complete projective measurement consisting only of rank-1 projectors.
-Thus, a direct transformation to a trivial state though a single round of on-site measurements does not exists in general.
-However, if a state is locally supported only on invariant subspaces carrying commutative (1D) irreps, then one may, for that given state, deterministically measure outputs corresponding to rank-1 operators.
-Motivated by this, Ref.~\cite{Gunn2025} showed that phases with respect to the non-abelian dihedral group of eight elements, $D_8$---the symmetry group of the square---trivialize under symmetric CMF.
-Let us recap the key idea. $D_8$ has five linear irreps.
+Thus, a direct transformation to a trivial state through a single round of on-site measurements does not exist in general.
+However, if a state is locally supported only on invariant subspaces carrying commutative (1D) irreps, then one may, for that given state, deterministically obtain outcomes corresponding to rank-1 projectors.
+Motivated by this, Ref.~\cite{Gunn2025} showed that phases with respect to the non-abelian dihedral group of eight elements, $D_8$ (the symmetry group of the square) trivialize under $G$-CMF.

+The key structural ingredient there was the representation theory of $D_8$.
+This group has five linear irreps.
 Let us label them $\{1,2,3,4,5\}$, where $1$ denotes the trivial representation, $2,3$ and $4$ are commutative irreps, and $5$ is a non-commutative irrep.
-Importantly, the tensor product of two copies of the non-commutative irrep decomposes into commutative irreps; namely, $5\otimes 5 \cong 1\oplus 2 \oplus 3 \oplus 4$.
-This implies that, after performing local projections onto each irrep $P_{\alpha \in \{1,2,3,4,5\}}$, any outcome that is not rank-1 (specifically, the outcome corresponding to \(P_{\alpha = 5}\)) can be combined with another such outcome to form a composite \emph{supersite}~\cite{note2}.
-The resulting supersite has support only on subspaces associated with one-dimensional irreps.
-Consequently, a subsequent symmetric measurement on this supersite will deterministically yield an outcome corresponding to a rank-1 measurement.
+Crucially, the tensor product of two copies of the non-commutative irrep decomposes fully into commutative irreps; namely,

+This implies that, after performing local projections onto each irrep $P_{\alpha \in \{1,2,3,4,5\}}$, any outcome corresponding to the non‑commutative irrep $P_{\alpha = 5}$ can be combined with another such outcome to form a composite \emph{supersite}~\cite{note2}.
+The resulting supersite has support only on subspaces corresponding to one-dimensional irreps.
+A subsequent symmetric measurement on this supersite then deterministically yields an outcome corresponding to a rank-1 projector.
 In this way, Ref.~\cite{Gunn2025} demonstrated that SPT phases ($H=G$, $\mu=1)$ and the non-normal phase ($H=1, \mu=0)$ of $D_8$ trivialize.
 In what follows, we extend these protocols beyond $D_8$ to all nilpotent groups.